Some Girls

 By 1976, the Rolling Stones' popularity was in decline as the music industry was dominated by disco and newer rock bands.
 In addition, the punk rock movement was an emerging cultural force in the UK.
 Due to legal troubles surrounding Richards, Jagger is generally regarded as the principal creative force behind Some Girls.
 With him drawing influence from dance music, most notably disco, the recording sessions were highly productive, resulting in numerous outtakes that appeared on subsequent albums.

 It was the first album to feature guitarist Ronnie Wood as a full-time member; Wood had contributed to some tracks on the band's prior two albums, It's Only Rock 'n Roll (1974) and Black and Blue (1976).
 With a stable lineup in place for the first time in several years, the album marked a return to basics for the Rolling Stones and did not feature many guest musicians, unlike many of their prior albums.
 Notable contributions to the album, however, come from blues harmonica player Sugar Blue on "Miss You" and the title track.

 Despite controversy surrounding its cover artwork and lyrical content, Some Girls was a commercial success, peaking at number two on the UK Albums Chart and number one on the US Billboard Top LPs & Tape chart.
-It became the band's top-selling album in the US, having been certified by the RIAA for selling six million copies by 2000.
-Several hit singles emerged from the album, which became rock radio staples for decades, including "Beast of Burden" (US number eight), "Shattered" (US number 31), "Respectable" (UK number 23), highlighted by "Miss You", which reached number one in the US and number three in the UK.
+It became the band's top-selling album in the United States, having been certified by the Recording Industry Association of America (RIAA) for selling six million copies by 2000 in the country.
+Several hit singles emerged from the album, which became rock radio staples for decades, including "Beast of Burden" (US number eight), "Shattered" (US number 31), "Respectable" (UK number 23), highlighted by "Miss You", which reached number one in the United States and number three in the UK.

-Rebounding from the relative critical disappointment of Black and Blue, Some Girls was a major critical success, with many reviewers calling it a classic return to form for the band and their best album since Exile on Main St. (1972).
+Rebounding from the relative critical disappointment of Black and Blue, Some Girls was a critical success, with many reviewers calling it a classic return to form for the band and their best album since Exile on Main St. (1972).
 It became the only Rolling Stones album to be nominated for a Grammy Award in the Album of the Year category.
 Retrospectively, it has continued to receive acclaim, with many commending the band's ability to blend contemporary music trends with their older signature style.
-Considered one of the band's finest records, Rolling Stone has included Some Girls in their lists of the 500 Greatest Albums of All Time.
+Some Girls is considered one of the band's finest records, and Rolling Stone has included it in their lists of the "500 Greatest Albums of All Time".